 On a short stretch along the Vindhellavegen road from the stave church Borgund, you can experience the fascinating old road construction.
 If you want a longer hike, continue down to the fjord and along Øygardsvegen, and even further past rivers and waterfalls through Galdane.
 From there you can take a bus to the old town Gamle Lærdalsøyri, or stop for the night before you continue on nature trails and roads through lush Lærdal the next morning.

 Since you’re already here: Explore the small gem Gamle Lærdalsøyri and its protected wooden houses by the fjord.
 You can also go kayaking, visit the Norwegian wild salmon centre, and drive a Norwegian Scenic route across the Aurlandsfjellet mountain to Aurland.
 Stop at Stegastein viewpoint for a breathtaking view!

 Walk on landmasses that have travelled here from the equator over millions of years!
 In the Døråldalen valley, ice, weather and wind have uniquely shaped the surroundings.
 You can drive all the way to the two cabins Øvre and Nedre Dørålseter, where you can stay overnight.

 From the parking lot, follow the river into the 10-kilometre-long Døråldalen valley, or hike to the top of one of the beautiful peaks that surround it.
 Explore the peculiar Skranglehaugene, with moraines and kettles formed towards the end of the Ice Age.
-You can also embark on a cabin-to-cabin hike through the Rondane mountains.
+You can also embark on a cabin to cabin hike through the Rondane mountains.

 Since you’re already here: Spend some time driving or cycling the Norwegian Scenic Route Rondane, and make sure to stop at the Sohlbergplassen viewpoint.
 Take a fun train ride into the old mine in Folldal or go horseback riding in the mountains nearby.